-When real planning got underway, the styling was done in the typical Iacocca-influenced Ford fashion – three studios competed against eachother.
+When real planning got underway, the styling was done in the typical Iacocca-influenced Ford fashion – three studios competed against each other.
 One was Dunton in the U.K., led by future Ford style boss Jack Telnack.
-The second was Ford of Germany’s studio led by Uwe Bahnsen.
-The third was Ghia, and it was here were the winning proposal came from, penned by Tom Tjaarda of Pantera and Fiat 124 Spider fame.
+The second was Ford’s German studio led by Uwe Bahnsen.
+The third was Ghia, and it was here where the winning proposal came from, penned by Tom Tjaarda of Pantera and Fiat 124 Spider fame.

-Ford had owned Ghia since 1970 and the former Carrozzeria from then on became a full-on member of the Ford family, donating its name to dressy models but also contributing to many styling successes.
+Ford had owned Ghia since 1970 and the former Carrozzeria had become a full-on member of the Ford family, donating its name to dressy models but also contributing to many styling successes.

 The Fiesta still faced internal opposition as late as the fall of 1973, but when the OPEC embargo began, doubters were silenced.
 It helped that ex-Ford Australia boss Bill Bourke took on the finance reins in 1973 and had a broader view of the company’s global goals.
 Tjaarda’s exterior design was approved around the time gas lines were beginning to form that year, but it was still almost two more years of work to get the car into production at cost.

 The Fiesta Arrives

 The Fiesta name was chosen from a long list that included Bravo, Amigo, and Sierra (which would be used later), but Henry Ford II was a particular fan of alliteration.
 He personally persuaded GM to release the name (used on some Oldsmobile products) for use on the new car.